R&D investing companies by country

 10 Years evolution by sector

-On the whole, only two sectors increased their R&D shares: ICT services and Health industries.
-EU companies reinforced their specialisation in medium-high tech sectors, increasing significantly their R&D contribution to the global R&D of Automobiles and Industrial.
-On the other side, EU companies' main reduction of global R&D share was in Aerospace & Defence and in ICT producers.
+On the whole, only three sectors increased their R&D shares: ICT services, Health industries and Automobiles.
+EU companies reinforced their specialisation in medium-high tech sectors, increasing significantly their R&D contribution to the global R&D of Automobiles.
+On the other side, EU companies' main reduction of global R&D share was in ICT producers and Aerospace & Defence.

 The EU Survey on Industrial R&D Investment Trend enquired companies on factors affecting the location of R&D activities.
 Labour costs for researchers do not seem to be an important factor of attractiveness.
-Instead, the factors that have the highest share of attractive and highly attractive are the quality and high availability of researchers and access to specialised R&D knowledge.
+Instead, the factors that have the highest share of attractive and highly attractive are the quality and high availability of researchers and proximity to a company’s other activities (e.g. its production activities).